tessmonical/ao3-bookmark-getter/readme.md

 ## How can I get my private bookmarks, though?

 I haven't figured that one out yet.
 Sorry!
 I put this together in an evening and it's all I've got for now.

+## What about serieses that I've bookmarked

+I'll add that soon when I have time- shouldn't be too hard.

 ## It stopped working!